cdapio/website/content/en/case-studies/_index.md

 - "/resources/case-studies"
 hero:
   title: Case Studies
-  body: "CDAP powers mission-critical use cases in a variety of industries such as healthcare,
+  body: "CDAP powers a mission-critical use cases in a variety of industries such as healthcare,
          telecommunications, financial services, media and entertainment, retail, etc."
   navigation: true
   background_color: "#404244"